timeplus-io/docs/docs/query-syntax.md

 :::

 You can combine `EMIT PERIODIC` and `EMIT ON UPDATE` together.
-In this case, even the window is not closed, Proton will check the intermedia aggregation result at the specified interval and emit rows if the result is changed.
+In this case, even the window is not closed, Proton will check the intermediate aggregation result at the specified interval and emit rows if the result is changed.

 ### EMIT TIMEOUT{#emit_timeout}